OfficeDev/office-js-docs-pr/docs/develop/localization.md

 3. Enter **UIStrings.js** as the file name and choose **Add**.

-4. Add the following code to the UIStrings.js file.
+4. Add the following code to the UIStrings.js file, and save the file.

     ```js
     /* Store the locale-specific strings */